Cohesr/cohesr/README.md

 ## Briefly

-For now, Cohesr will focus on Wordpress.com data interfacing.
+For now, Cohesr will focus on Wordpress custom data interfacing.

 ## License